 Best sparkly hip scarf

 Of course, not everyone wants subtlety and an antique look.
 Some people just want to sparkle!
 And if that’s you, then this hip scarf is perfect.
 When it says it sparkles, it really does sparkle.
-It is nothing but silver shiny sequins from top to bottom (no coins) so you will shimmer, shine, and catch the light wherever you are.
+It is nothing but gold shiny coins from top to bottom (no coins) so you will shimmer, shine, and catch the light wherever you are.

 Best longer hip scarf